53v3n3d4/Zukan-Icon-Theme/docs/plugin.md

 - Install/Delete Themes
 - Rebuild Files

-Plugin use listener to watch when a Theme or Color-scheme changed.
+Plugin use listener to watch when a Theme or Color-scheme change.
 It is used to:
 - Delete files when an ignored theme is selected
 - Change icon dark or light